keepact/Facebook-news-feed/README.md

 ## What is this application about?

 It is a static page.
-There are only one screens.
+There are only one screen.

 ## libs used: